roytmanpiccoli/documentation/README.md

 ### VSCode: optional extensions

-You may find it convenient to install the following VSCode extensions to automatically run some of our tools.
-Setting up these extensions is optional.
+To enhance your productivity when editing notebooks and markdown files, we recommend installing the following VSCode extensions.
+Setting up these extensions is optional, but highly encouraged for a smoother development experience.

 - For Jupyter notebooks, add the tool 'squeaky' as a [pre-save hook](https://github.com/frankharkins/squeaky?tab=readme-ov-file#jupyter-pre-save-hook).